Curricular Support Grants

 Who is eligible to apply?

 Non-standing University of Pennsylvania faculty are eligible to apply for Sachs Program Curricular Support Grants.
-Non-standing faculty do not need to be currently teaching to apply, but applications must be approved by an applicant’s department or program.
-There should be an understanding they will be teaching the course or courses relevant to their application within the next two academic years.
+Non-standing faculty do not need to be currently teaching to apply.
+However, a Penn department or program must approve applications with an understanding that the applicant will be teaching the course or courses relevant to their application within the next two academic years.

 What do the grants support?

-Curricular Support Grants support non-standing Penn faculty in the implementation of arts-based activities in a course that is currently running or expected to run.
+- Curricular Support Grants support non-standing Penn faculty in the implementation of arts-based activities in a course that is currently running or expected to run or for research and professional development related to a course they are teaching.

 How much can I apply for?